richburroughs/dojo201904/dojo.md

 ![100%](images/webmd-diagram.png)

-^This is what the architecture looked like
-^Before horizontal scaling
+^This is what the front end architecture looked like ^Before horizontal scaling
 ^Used to deploy the site
 ^Take one server out of farm, run scripts, put it back in service